AgilatechSystems/bme280/README.md

 Atmospheric pressure is directly related to elevation (altitude), so this software compensates for elevation and reports the result as if the sensor were at sea level.
 This removes the effect of station elevation on the reported pressure.
-For this reason it is very important to specify the station elevation in the addon constructor.
+For this reason it is very important to specify the station elevation (metres) in the addon constructor.
 Failure to specify elevation will default to 0, thus returning "none" or a wildly inaccurate pressure value for elevations above sea level.